 We commenced our IPO pursuant to registration statements on Form S-1 (File Nos.
 333-227333 and 333-227774) that were declared or became effective on October 10, 2018 and registered an aggregate of 20,700,000 shares of our common stock for sale at a public offering price of \$18.00 per share and an aggregate gross offering price of \$372.6 million.
 On October 10, 2018, we sold 18,000,000 shares of our common stock at a public offering price of \$18.00 per share for an aggregate gross offering price of \$324.0 million.
-An additional 2,700,000 shares were sold pursuant to the underwriters' option to purchase additional shares with a public offering price of \$18.00 per share for additional shares with a public offering price of \$18.00 per share for additional gross proceeds of \$48.6 million.
+An additional 2,700,000 shares were sold pursuant to the underwriters' option to purchase additional shares with a public offering price of \$18.00 per share for additional gross proceeds of \$48.6 million.
 On October 15, 2018, we completed our IPO.
 Goldman Sachs & Co.
 LLC, J.P.
 Morgan Securities LLC, Cowen and Company, LLC and Jefferies LLC acted as joint book-running managers for our IPO.

 The underwriting discounts and commissions for the offering totaled approximately \$26.1 million.
-We incurred additional costs of approximately \$3.5 million in offering expenses, which when added to the underwriting discounts and commissions paid by us, amounts to total fees and costs of approximately \$29.6 million.
-Thus, net offering proceeds to us, after deducting underwriting discounts and commissions and offering costs, were approximately \$343.0 million.
+We incurred additional costs of approximately \$3.2 million in offering expenses, which when added to the underwriting discounts and commissions paid by us, amounts to total fees and costs of approximately \$29.3 million.
+Thus, net offering proceeds to us, after deducting underwriting discounts and commissions and offering costs, were approximately \$343.3 million.
 No offering costs were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.

 Upon receipt, the net proceeds from our IPO were held in cash and cash equivalents, primarily bank money market accounts.
-Through June 30, 2019, we have not used any of the net proceeds from our IPO.
+Through March 31, 2020, we have used \$39.2 million of the net proceeds from our IPO.
 We are investing these funds in some combination of short- and intermediate-term, interest-bearing obligations, investment-grade instruments, certificates of deposit or direct or guaranteed obligations of the U.S. government.
-We expect to use the net proceeds from our IPO as described under "Use of Proceeds" in the Prospectus.
+We expect to use the net proceeds from our IPO to fund our clinical development plans and the build-out of our manufacturing facility in Newark, California.
 We cannot predict with certainty all of the particular uses for the net proceeds from our IPO, or the amounts that we will actually spend on the uses set forth above.
 The amounts and timing of our actual use of the net proceeds will vary depending on numerous factors, including our ability to access additional financing, the relative success and cost of our research, preclinical and clinical development programs and whether we are able to enter into future licensing arrangements.
 As a result, our management will have broad discretion in the application of the net proceeds, and investors will be relying on our judgment regarding the application of the net proceeds from our IPO.